davidhozic/TkClassWizard/docs/source/guide/defining.rst

 which is a dropdown menu used for storing the value of each defined parameter.
 This dropdown menu can contain multiple values while we are still editing, which we can access through the down arrow-like symbol located on the rightmost side of the Combobox.
-When the definition frame is closed, all other values that were not selected inside the Combobox get discarded.
+When the definition frame is closed all the other values that were not selected inside the Combobox get discarded.
 The dropdown menu is followed by 3 buttons:

 - "New": is a dropdown menu button, which allows to define multiple data types that the parameter accepts.
 It can